 After graduating from the University of Minnesota, where he was a member of the Sigma Chi Fraternity, the Interfraternal Council (IFC) and the Minnesota Student Association (MSA), Bakari has lived in Los Angeles and San Francisco where he worked in corporate America before jumping into the world of broadcast news.
 Becoming a newsie took Bakari to different markets, including the top 20 beast that is Orlando.
 However, with the needle moving in the Magic City, Bakari thought it was only fitting to bring his experience and put it to use, at home.

-Outside of the station, you’ll find Bakari spending time with family and friends, enjoying the delicious foods from our Zagat top rated restaurants and getting involved in the community.
+Outside of the station, Bakari is a proud member of the Board of Directors for Smile-A-Mile and Junior Board for the Bell Center.
+Also, he enjoys spending time with family and friends, trying the delicious foods from our Zagat top rated restaurants and getting involved in the community.
 To get Bakari involved with an issue close to you or help tell a story you feel people should know about, email him at Bsavage@wbrc.com or connect via social media.

 So much food is wasted during the holidays but now the Junior League of Birmingham is picking up leftover catered food (from homes, from businesses and from venues) and delivering it to local nonprofits.